 Evaluated summaries and field reports

-Following each WordCamp, bloggers and community members write field reports.
-This is how Thorsten Landsiedel describes in his blog posthow he perceived the WordCamp Nuremberg from a distance.
-The view of a participant becomes very clear in Christopher Kästel's contribution, as well as in JohannesMairhofer's Summary.
+After each WordCamp, bloggers and community members write reports on their experiences.
+For example, Thorsten Landsiedel describes in his blog post how he experienced WordCamp Nuremberg from a distance.
+The view of a participant becomes very clear in Christopher Kästel's contribution, as well as in Johannes Mairhofer's résumé.

-Slidedecks, Sketchnotes and Impressions
+Slidedecks, sketchnotes and impressions

 Sessions as video lectures and podcasts